 4) This is a close-up of a six-inch plant pot, it is not an ash bucket.
 The strips of netting were secured around the top of a 6-inch plant pot.
 This pot was filled with sediments and placed into the mud with a small part of the lip and netting extended above the sediment surface.
 The netting creates an “open enclosure” or corral for the planted clams.
 Clams can move laterally in the sediment, but if they encounter a barrier such as the netting, they cannot jump out, so the netting is a device to keep them corralled inside the plant pot (experimental unit) area.
 The netting strips do not deter predators.

 5) The plant pots, clams, and netting were taken to the flat where the pots were dug into the mud using trowels.
-The white square is a 1-m2quadrat that was used temporarily to help us place four pots near each other in a common group.
-The sediment was dug with the trowels, and one pot placed into the hole within each of the four quadrants of the quadrat.
-Two pots were those with the strips of netting secured around the outside edge of the pot, and two pots were those completely encased in the 1/4-inch netting to deter predators.
+The white square is a 1-meter sq. quadrat that was used temporarily to help us place four pots near each other in a common group.
+The sediment was dug with the trowels, and one pot placed into each of the holes within each of the four quadrants of the quadrat.
+Two pots were fitted with netting around the outside edge of each pot, and the other two pots were completely encased in the 1/4-inch netting to deter predators.

 7) (image on left) An 18-inch x 18-inch piece of netting was placed over a pot with 12 clams, and then the pot and clams were pushed into the mud.

 (image on right) A few days after planting, the “open pots” looked like this.
 You can see evidence of the small clams from some of the larger holes in the mudflat surface inside the pot.
-Clams will stick their siphons up through the mud into the overlying water when the tide is over them so that they can feed on the microscopic plants (phytoplankton) that are in the water.
+Clams stuck their siphons up through the mud into the overlying water when the tide was over them to feed on microscopic plants (phytoplankton) in the water.